Last Updated on

 You can choose from either humbuckers or single coil bass guitars, as well as an active or a passive design.
-Single coil bass guitars are a classic bass guitar pick up that have one coil and one magnet, that produces an even and bright sound.
+Single coil bass guitars are a classic bass guitar pick up that have a single-coil pickup and one magnet, that produces an even and bright sound quality.

-On the other hand, humbuckers have a rounded and fatter sound; a lot of musicians really enjoy using the humbucker because it helps to cancel out any background interference, but the sound that the humbucker produces at higher volumes can sound a bit muddy.
+On the other hand, humbuckers have a rounded and fatter sound; a lot of musicians really enjoy using the humbucker because it helps to cancel out any background interference, but the sound that the humbucker pickups produce at higher volumes can sound a bit muddy.